LHarveyDev/tree-of-knowledge/README.md

 ### Media

 - The main image of the tree in silhouette came from [Adobe Stock](https://stock.adobe.com/uk/images/tree-with-roots/442695733?prev_url=detail) It is titled 'Tree with Roots' credit to the creator Chanthima Saenubon.
 - The quiz question images were sourced from various sites and were chosen for their ability to show the leaf in a clear way.
+They are used under the Creative Commons license for educational purposes only.

 ### Acknowledgements